Wigwamwam/bank_api/README.md

 ## Description

-This Rails repo was built to enhance my TDD / BDD and APIs knowledge.
-It contains one model, bank_account.
+This Rails' repo was built to enhance my TDD / BDD and API knowledge.
+It contains one model: bank_account.
 The bank account model has the following attributes:

 * id: unique id of the bank account (no requirements on type or length)
 * name: name of the bank account (free text, up to 100 characters)